ahaque/twitch-troll-detection/README.md

 python
 --------
 This project is the bulk of the unsupervised algorithm.
 It contains all necessary classes: Context, Message, User, etc. To import this project into eclipse, you must have PyDev installed.

+If you wish to cite this dataset or paper:
+	@article{haque2014twitch,
+	  title={Twitch Plays Pokemon, Machine Learns Twitch: Unsupervised Context-Aware Anomaly Detection for Identifying Trolls in Streaming Data}, author={Haque, Albert},
+	  year={2014}
+	}